Honnihalli: Places to visit

 Amboli is the nearest Hill station from Honnihalli, 70 km away.

 Ramlinga Teerthkshetra is a famous historical Place, 10 km away.

 Hidkal dam is also known as Raja Lakhamgouda dam.
 This dam is constructed across the Ghataprabha River, with the Basin of the Krishna River.
-The dam is about 40 km from Honnihalli and is in close proximity to the Pune-Bangalore national highway No 4.
+The dam is about 40 km from Honnihalli and is near to the Pune-Bangalore national highway No 4.

 Gokak falls is located in Gokak town, 6 km away from the town centre and 45 km away from Honnihalli.